EvanBalster/cpp-property-accessors/README.md

 There is some room for improvement with regard to const-correctness.
 The predecessor to this library only supported proxy property accessors, so there is a tendency toward assuming const qualification.

-<span style="background-color: yellow;">In the case of value property accessors, operators other than assignments, compound assignments and increments will not invoke `set`.</span>
+<mark>In the case of value property accessors, operators other than assignments, compound assignments and increments will not invoke `set`.</mark>